Aidan40661224/Portfolio_Aidan/week11_requirements.md

 This is the feedback I recieved from Adarsha after changing the variable types for the capacity variables, I am happy with this feedback as the branch can now be merged and the code is better.

 __Feedback I gave__

+The feedback I gave to Adarsha was very positive, there were no issues with the cleanliness of his code as far as I could see.

 __Reflection__
 I feel that I am still improving my clean code skills and familiarity with .NET MAUI each week and I now feel I am confident enough to go back and improve my old code, which is pleasing.